 Bleach is an excellent disinfectant and is a good sanitizer for clothes in the laundry.
-House Cleaning San Diego strongly suggests diluting bleach with cold water as hot water may turn the solution useless.
+No. 1 House Cleaner in San Diego strongly suggests diluting bleach with cold water as hot water may turn the solution useless.
 Also, you should never apply it directly to any surface.
 It is more effective and much safer to use.
 Again, read your label instructions.

 Tip #3.
-Know your fabrics and separate those that cannot be bleached.
+Know your fabrics and separate those that cannot be breached.

 Tip #4.
 Do not over-bleach.